Distance: 7.0 - 8.2 miles (round trip)

-This wonderful hike visits two gorgeous lake basins, traverses wildflower-filled meadows and passes numerous waterfalls along the way.
+This wonderful hike visits two gorgeous lake basins, traverses wildflower-filled meadows and passes numerous waterfalls.
 Dramatic peaks punctuate the ridge forming the backdrop for upper Ice Lake, nestled in an alpine wonderland.
-Opportunities for exploration include side trips to Island and Fuller lakes. (full description)
+Opportunities for exploration include side trips to Island and Fuller lakes.

 The Silverton area boasts a number of great day hikes but none can compete with the sheer scenic beauty of Ice Lake.

 The trail wastes no time gaining elevation, climbing 1,600-ft. in 2-miles through forests and wildflower-filled meadows to the beautiful Lower Ice Lakes basin.
 Upon reaching the lower basin great views open to Fuller, Vermillion Peak, Golden Horn and Pilot Knob rising above the ridge at the head of the basin.

 As you wander up the lower basin waterfalls emanating from unseen alpine lakes and snowfields tumble down clefts in the rocky hillside watering a breathtaking array of wildflowers.
 A sea of columbine, larkspur, aspen daisies, chiming bells and cow parsnips blankets both sides of the trail.

 But the best is yet to come.
 A steep climb to the upper basin leads to the turquoise blue waters of Ice Lake nestled in a magnificent cirque of sculpted ridges and peaks soaring well above 13,000-ft.
 The alpine wonderland around the lake invites exploration, with routes heading toward Island Lake, Fuller Lake and beyond.